 For others, addiction may lead to certain mental health disorders.
 Abuse of stimulates creates anxiety and panic, and alcohol abuse is linked to depression.
 For these individuals, the mental health issue may never have existed if the addiction did not develop.

 And yet in others, it seems the addiction and mental health disorder arose together, making some believe that if an individual is predisposed to develop one, he or she may be predisposed to both.
-If you’re addicted to drugs and alcohol and looking for help, call 800-654-0987 to speak to someone immediately.

 Similar Brain Impact